iman-zamani/Password-Manager/README.md

 - **Key Derivation**: Passwords are encrypted using keys derived from user passwords with PBKDF2 (Password-Based Key Derivation Function 2) and HMAC-SHA256, enhancing the security against brute-force attacks.
 - **Secure Random Password Generation**: Includes a function to generate random passwords with high entropy, using Crypto++'s cryptographically secure random number generator.

+## Compatibility

+Z-Vault is designed to be cross-platform, with primary development on Linux using the X11 display server, which provides the optimal experience.

+### Known Compatibility:

+- **Linux**:
+  - **X11**: Fully supported and recommended.
+  - **Wayland**: Supported and performs well, but some GUI elements may appear differently than intended.
+There are no current plans to address these graphical differences.

+- **Windows & macOS**: The application should function with appropriate setups, but has not been extensively tested on these platforms.

 ## Requirements

 - CMake 3.5 or higher